pnp/script-samples/scripts/spo-export-author-byline-users/README.md

 plugin: add-to-gallery
 ---

-# Sample showing hwo to eExtract the employees shown on modern pages ( Author byline )  in a selection of Site Collections to CSV
+# Sample showing how to Extract the employees shown on modern pages (Author byline) in a selection of Site Collections to CSV

 ## Summary